KMKfw/kmk_firmware/docs/en/config_and_keymap.md

 keyboard.keymap = [[KC.A, KC.B]]
 ```

+- The keymap contains a flat list of `Key` objects for each layer of the keyboard.
+  The list of keys in each layer are stored as a single list that folllows the
+  grid of row and column pins in the keyboard matrix.
+This list starts with keys
+  in the first row from left to right, then the second row, and so on.
+  The row x column matrix structure doesn't appear explicitly
+  in the keymap.
+Use `KC.NO` to mark grid positions without a physical key.
+  For very sparse grids `keyboard.coord_mapping` can be useful to avoid `KC.NO`.

 You can further define a bunch of other stuff:

 - `keyboard.debug_enabled` which will spew a ton of debugging information to the serial